refnx/refnx-models/md_simulation/README.md

 # MD Simulation

-The code in this direct allows for the development of a X-ray or neutron reflectometry profile from a molecular dynamics simulation.
+The code in this directory allows for the development of a X-ray or neutron reflectometry profile from a molecular dynamics simulation.
 This code was used in the following publication:
 ```
 "McCluskey, A.R., Grant, J., Smith, A.J., Rawle, J.L., Barlow, D.J., Lawrence, M.J., Parker, S.C. & Edler, K.J.
 (2019).
-J. Appl.
-Cryst.
-52, https://doi.org/10.1107/S16005767180172"
+J. Phys.
+Comm.
+3, 075001, https://doi.org/10.1107/S16005767180172"
 ```

 Check that everything is working right before use by running the tests: